joezuntz/descpipe/README.md

 This package is a prototype python 3 framework for building pipelines where each stage in the pipeline is built into a Docker container.

+The actual pipeline steps are in a companion repository: https://github.com/joezuntz/descpipe-images

 We face various issues when building and running pipelines:
 - Heterogenous machines & architectures
 - Provenance and version tracking